joshlevylabs/lyceum-web/DATABASE_CLUSTERS_API_TESTING_GUIDE.md

-# Database Clusters API Testing Guide
+# Database Clusters Complete Testing Guide

 ## Overview

-This guide provides step-by-step instructions for testing all the Database Clusters API endpoints we've implemented.
-Follow this guide to validate the complete functionality.
+This guide provides comprehensive testing instructions for the complete Database Clusters feature including all API endpoints and Phase 1 UI components.
+Follow this guide to validate both backend functionality and user interface components.

 ## Prerequisites